 You can further safeguard honeybees by covering treated plants with sheets or row cover for a full 24 hours after application.

-To reduce the chance of excessive exposure, don’t apply the product to vegetables you plan to harvest within a week.
+To reduce the chance of excessive exposure, do not apply the product to vegetables you plan to harvest within a week.

-Don’t mix up a big batch of Spinosad spray.
+Don’t mix up a big batch of this spray.
 Only mix the amount you will use today.

-If you have product left over, apply it to a grassy area that is not near water supplies or drainage ditches.
+If you have product left over, apply it to a grassy area away from water supplies or drainage ditches.